 Blog series on water system sustainability and the need for change.

-At the current pace of change, the world won’t meet the global goal for water: to ‘achieve universal and equitable access to safe and affordable drinking water for all,’ by 2030. – Sustainable Development Goal 6.1.
-In fact, the world’s most vulnerable people (those facing extreme poverty and living in fragile and conflict-affected countries) continue to fall further behind.
+At the current pace of change, we won’t meet the global goal for water: to ‘achieve universal and equitable access to safe and affordable drinking water for all,’ by 2030. – Sustainable Development Goal 6.1.
+In fact, the world’s most vulnerable people (those facing extreme poverty and living in fragile and conflict-affected countries) continue to fall further behind the rest of the world.

 This Ops Talks series aims to spur the conversation on what it takes to ensure sustainable water services, especially in fragile states.
 We will draw heavily on our experience working in one country: the Central African Republic.